Ginger Minj: Music

-Minj released their first single, "Ooh Lala Lala", on June 1, 2015.
+Minj released her first single, "Ooh Lala Lala", on June 1, 2015.
 A second single, "Bad, Bad Boy", was released on October 21, 2016.
 Minj's debut album, Sweet T, was released in October 2016.
 The album consists of a mix of original songs and covers and features of variety of styles including pop, rock, dance, jazz, and soul.
 Minj also contributed to the compilation album Christmas Queens 3 in 2017.

 Another album, Clown Fucker, was set to be released in December 2018, but was pushed back to early 2019, and, as of 2021, remains unreleased.
 On June 11, 2021, Ginger Minj announced her second studio album, Gummy Bear, would be released on June 25, 2021, with "Clown Fucker" as one its tracks.
 She performed the title track "Gummy Bear" on the first episode of All Stars 6.
 The album peaked at #2 on the iTunes Comedy Album Charts.

-In September 2021, Minj released their third album, Double Wide Diva.
+In September 2021, Minj released her third album, Double Wide Diva.
 The country album featured seven original songs and a cover of Garth Brooks' "Friends in Low Places".
 Minj co-wrote each original song on the album, six of which alongside Brandon Stansell and Jeffrey James with producer Aaron Aiken.

-In May 2022, Ginger Minj will portray the voice of Puss Puss Dubois in Alaska's Drag: The Musical, a studio recording of a planned stage production about two rival drag bars that go head-to-head while struggling through financial troubles.
+In May 2022, Ginger Minj portrayed the voice of Puss Puss Dubois in Alaska's Drag: The Musical (Studio Cast Recording), a studio recording of a planned stage production about two rival drag bars that go head-to-head while struggling through financial troubles.

 Acting

-Minj began their career as a child actor, acting in Christian films and books on tape.
+Minj began her career as a child actor, acting in Christian films and books on tape.
 As an adult, Minj continued acting, starring in Clandestine Arts' production of Avenue Q. Minj performed with other All Stars 2 queens at the Trailblazer Honors for Harvey Fierstein as the only singing performer on July 7, 2016.
 Minj was with Katya and Alyssa Edwards on commercial bumpers for a Mama's Family marathon for the Logo channel.

-In 2014, Minj played Mrs. Lovett in Sweeney Todd at Orlando’s Clandestine-Arts.
+In 2014, Minj played Mrs. Lovett in Sweeney Todd at Orlando's Clandestine-Arts.
 The casting initially lead to a cease-and-desist order in response to her casting, but this was resolved when a video of Ginger performing the role was sent to composer/lyricist Stephen Sondheim, who personally signed off on her performance.

 Minj voiced the character Lemon Chiffon in the 2018 Netflix original series Super Drags.

 In 2018, Minj starred in the Netflix musical comedy feature film Dumplin'.
 In 2020, Minj portrayed Tommy and drag queen Fanny Pak on the Netflix comedy AJ and the Queen, alongside RuPaul, in the episode "Fort Worth".

 In August 2020, Minj starred in Drama at Drag Brunch: The Slaying of the Sequin Sisters, the fifth installment of the virtual interactive Broadway Murder Mystery story, portraying the role of Casey Closed.

+In 2022, Minj starred as Albin in La Cage Aux Folles at Music Theater Works in the Chicago Area.
+The production featured Jason Richards as Georges and was directed by Kyle A.Dougan with costumes by Project Runway’s Justin LeBlanc.